HPV DNA test

 How the Test Is Performed

 The HPV DNA test may be done during a Pap smear.
+If they are done together, it is called "co-testing."

 You lie on a table and place your feet in stirrups.
 The health care provider places an instrument (called a speculum) into the vagina and opens it slightly to see inside.
 Cells are gently collected from the cervix area.
 The cervix is the lower part of the womb (uterus) that opens at the top of the vagina.